samzhang111/pdp/README.md

 ## Usage

-The motivation for this tool is to streamline the application of these principles to any data analysis project.

 ### Editing an existing PDP project

 - Run `pdp init` from the root of a project.
 It creates a file called `pdp.yml`, which contains metadata about the project, and marks the project root.